 Caring for Copper Cookware

-The point being, you don't have to polish your copper if you don't want to.
+The point being: you don't have to polish your copper if you don't want to.

 With proper care, your fine copper cookware will last for decades, and maybe even centuries.

-Traditional Copper Cookware
+Review: Traditional Copper Cookware

+With the exception of some specialty pans, all copper cookware has a lined cooking surface.
 Most modern copper cookware is lined with stainless steel.
 Typically the stainless interior is 10% or less of the copper pan's total thickness, so it has a negligible effect on the heating properties.
 It's just thick enough to provide a durable, non-reactive cooking surface.

 Matfer Bourgeat 8 Piece Set